AlexanderKosik/kickstart_python/exercises/bonus/forest.md

 # We need to know at which line our rule_90 is applied.
 # Can you figure out where we the rule starts and
 # where the static data ends?
+# Here are some hints:
+# first line has index 0
+# last line (foundation) has index 39
+# seed line has index 38
+# stalks are on ...
+# the last seed line needs to be our current starting point
 current = ...

 while True: